b13/vh_imagedata/README.md

-alt | Alt tag for the image, taken from the sys_file_record, the sys_file_reference or from the "alt"-argument of the viewhelper title | Title tag for the image, taken from the sys_file_record, the sys_file_reference or from the "title"-argument of the viewhelper ratio | The ratio of the cropped/rendered image (width / height), meaning 1.77777 for an image with 16:9 ratio link | Value of the link field from sys_file_reference processingInstructions | Original processing instructions used for image rendering (including crop-values as array) processedImage | The processed file
+alt | Alt tag for the image, taken from the sys_file_record, the sys_file_reference or from the "alt"-argument of the viewhelper title | Title tag for the image, taken from the sys_file_record, the sys_file_reference or from the "title"-argument of the viewhelper ratio | The ratio of the cropped/rendered image (width / height), meaning 1.77777 for an image with 16:9 ratio heightRatio | The ratio of height to width, for use in inline styles of containers for responsive images link | Value of the link field from sys_file_reference processingInstructions | Original processing instructions used for image rendering (including crop-values as array) processedImage | The processed file